 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+Section 5.4 There are things you can do if your drug is not covered in the way.

-Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered example, you might be required to try a different drug first, to see if it will work, before the drug you want to take will be covered for you.
-Or there might be limits on what amount of the drug (number of pills, etc.) is covered during a particular time period.
-In some cases, you may want us to waive the restriction for you.
+Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered